Rivonia Trial: Restoration of the Rivonia Trial sound archive

 The Rivonia Trial was recorded on Dictabelts, a now obsolete audio recording format.
 Nearly 250 hours of the trial proceedings were recorded on 591 Dictabelts, kept by the National Archives and Records Service of South Africa (NARSSA).
 In 2001, seven of the Dictabelts were digitised by the British Library.
-This included Nelson Mandela's "I am prepared to die" statement from the dock.
-In 2007, documents relating to the Criminal Court Case No. 253/1963 (State Versus N Mandela and Others) were recommended for inclusion in the Memory of the World Register in 2007.
+This material included Nelson Mandela's "I am prepared to die" statement from the dock.
+In 2007, documents relating to the Criminal Court Case No. 253/1963 (State Versus N Mandela and Others) were added by UNESCO to its Memory of the World Register.

 In 2012, NARSSA approached the French Institute of South Africa (IFAS) and the French National Audiovisual Institute (INA) to start a process of digitisation and restoration of the rest of the Rivonia Trial sound archive.
-French engineer, historian and inventor, Henri Chamoux, took a little over 15 months to edit and digitize 230 hours of recording using his own invention the Archeophone.
+French engineer, historian and inventor, Henri Chamoux, took a little over 15 months to edit and digitize 230 hours of recording using his own invention, the Archeophone.

-The digitised recordings were officially returned to South Africa, in 2018, as part of Nelson Mandela's Centenary, a one-day international colloquium "Listening to the Rivonia Trial : Courts, Archives and Liberation Movements" was organised to commemorate, discussing issues relating to the act of collecting, mapping, digitising and restoring archives and raising ethical questions that, in turn, become historical questions.
+The digitised recordings were officially returned to South Africa, in 2018.
+This was part of Nelson Mandela's Centenary, a one-day international colloquium "Listening to the Rivonia Trial : Courts, Archives and Liberation Movements" organised to commemorate his life and to discuss issues relating to the act of collecting, mapping, digitising and restoring archives and raising ethical questions that, in turn, become historical questions.